Anna McGahan

-Anna McGahan (born 2 May 1988) is an Australian actress and playwright, who has appeared in Australian television, film and theatre.

-She is best known for playing the roles of Nellie Cameron in the Australian television series, Underbelly: Razor (2011), Lucy in House Husbands (2012-2014), and Rose Anderson in The Doctor Blake Mysteries (2015-2018).
+Anna McGahan (born 2 May 1988) is an Australian actress and playwright.
+She is best known for playing the roles of Nellie Cameron on the television series, Underbelly: Razor (2011), Lucy in House Husbands (2012–2014), and Rose Anderson in The Doctor Blake Mysteries (2015–2018).

-She received the Queensland Young Playwright's Award in 2008 and 2009, and was short-listed for the Queensland Premier's Drama Award in 2010, for her play 'He's Seeing Other People Now'.
-She co-wrote the immersive theatre piece 'The People of the Sun' with Joel McKerrow, which toured Melbourne and Sydney in 2016 and 2017.

-In 2016 she was shortlisted for The Saturday Paper's national essay award, the Horne Prize.
+Early life

+McGahan grew up in Coorparoo, Queensland, Growing up she was a dedicated ballet dancer, training for 15 years, but also had aspirations to be a writer.
+Attending Brisbane Girls Grammar School, she received the highest graduating result possible - an OP1, before beginning a psychology degree.
+After joining an amateur theatre group at university, she abandoned her course of study, deciding instead to undertake a Bachelor of Fine Arts (Acting) at QUT, which she graduated from in 2010.
+She subsequently relocated to Sydney.
+She studied screenwriting at AFTRS in 2015.

 Career

 McGahan has appeared in Australian film, television and theatre.
-Her most notable appearance to date is starring as Nellie Cameron in the hit Australian TV series Underbelly: Razor, in which she plays a 16-year-old 1920s prostitute from a wealthy background who influenced some of the era's most powerful men, for which she won the Inside Film 'Out of the Box' Award and was nominated for two Logies.
+Her most notable appearance to date is starring as Nellie Cameron in the hit Australian TV series Underbelly: Razor, in which she plays a 16-year-old 1920s prostitute from a wealthy background who influenced some of the era's most powerful men, for which she won the Inside Film 'Out of the Box' Award, was shortlisted for the Queensland Premier's Drama Award and was nominated for two Logies.

-In 2012 she received a 'Best Emerging Artist' Matilda Award for her performance in La Boite Theatre Company's Julius Caesar.
+In 2012 she received a 'Best Emerging Artist' Matilda Award for her performance in La Boite Theatre Company’s Julius Caesar.

-McGahan appeared in the 2012 film 100 Bloody Acres and Australian TV series "House Husbands" on the Nine Network in the same year.
+McGahan appeared in the 2012 film 100 Bloody Acres and Australian TV series House Husbands on the Nine Network in the same year.

 On 27 June 2012, McGahan was awarded the Heath Ledger scholarship at the Australians in Film benefit in Los Angeles.

-In 2014 she played Sister Olive Haynes in the six-part miniseries for ABC Television ANZAC Girls.
-Based closely on real characters, she plays opposite Brandon McClelland as the Australian soldier Norval 'Pat' Dooley, who married Haynes in 1917.
+In 2014 she played Sister Olive Haynes in ANZAC Girls, a six-part miniseries for ABC Television that was based closely on real characters from the Australian and New Zealand nurses and troops who served in World War I. McGahan plays opposite Brandon McClelland, as the Australian soldier Norval 'Pat' Dooley, who married Haynes in 1917.

-In May 2021, McGahan played Katharina in William Shakespeare's The taming of the shrew with Queensland Theatre (in the Bille Brown Theatre, Brisbane), directed by Damien Ryan.
+In May 2021, McGahan played Katharina in William Shakespeare's The Taming of the Shrew with Queensland Theatre (in the Bille Brown Theatre, Brisbane), directed by Damien Ryan.
 Petruchio was played by Nicholas Brown.

+In 2023, McGahan was named as part of the cast for ABC musical drama In Our Blood.